1-2-1 teenage dog training in Exeter and Tiverton

 Six 45-minute sessions, ideally spread over six weeks

-You will learn how to teach your adolescent dog to:
+You will learn how to teach your teenage dog to:

 Joyfully come back when called